-India's history is full of riches and tremendous wealth.
-The rumors of India's wealth has traveled widespread and stories of their flourishing treasures have lured visitors from afar, both invited and uninvited.
-India's land and resources were so vast that the nation was often referred to as the Golden Bird, with much of their wealth and fame generated from the mining of natural gemstone depositories located throughout India.
-Since beyond recorded history, India has been a leading source for precious gems, producing some of the finest gemstones we see on the market today.
-It has even been said that India may have been the original gemstone source to begin with, although this broad assumption has yet to be proven.
+India's history is full of gemstones, riches and tremendous wealth.
+Rumors of India's wealth traveled around the world, and stories of flourishing treasures lured visitors from afar, both invited and uninvited.
+India's land and resources were so vast that the nation was often referred to as the Golden Bird, with much of their wealth and fame generated from the mining of natural gemstone deposits located throughout India.
+Since before recorded history, India has been a leading source for precious gems, producing some of the finest gemstones we see on the market today.
+It has even been said that India may have been the original gemstone source to begin with, though this broad assumption has yet to be proven.

-Tamil NaduTamil Nadu, located in India, is one of India's 28 remarkable states.
-Covering over 50,000 sq miles, it is the 11th largest state and as of 2012, Tamil Nadu had the 2nd largest state side economy throughout India.
+Tamil NaduTamil Nadu is one of India's 28 remarkable states.
+Covering over 50,000 sq miles, it is the 11th largest state and as of 2012, Tamil Nadu had the 2nd largest state economy in India.

 City of KarurThe city of Karur is located within the state of Tamil Nadu and is the main city of Karur District.
-Karur is also one of the oldest cities in Tamil Nadu with verified history stretching back over 2000 years.
+Karur is one of the oldest cities in Tamil Nadu with a recorded history stretching back over 2000 years.
 Hindu mythology suggests that Brahma began the process of creation in Karur, which is often referred to as the "Place of the Sacred Cow".

-In 1874, Karur overcame British rule and under constitution, gained its municipality.
-Over years, Karur's stance and ranking as a municipality elevated until finally in 1988, Karur earned its title as a special grade municipality.
-The city of Karur is quite well known for its production of earthly textiles such as linens and wall hangings.
-What many have now forgotten is that the city of Karur is also successful with exportation of some of the world's finest gemstones.
+In 1874, Karur overcame British rule and gained its municipality.
+Over the years, Karur's stance and ranking as a municipality elevated until finally in 1988, Karur earned its title as a special grade municipality.
+The city of Karur is quite well known for its production of textiles such as linens and wall hangings.
+What many have now forgotten is that the city of Karur is also a successful exporter of some of the world's finest gemstones.

 Karur is known to produce great quality sapphire, moonstone, amethyst, jasper, beryl and aquamarine.
-The rich gemstone history of Karur was unraveled when archaeologists unearthed ancient gemstone jewelry over 2000 years old.
-It was later revealed that the gemstones embedded into the jewelry were native to the local mines of India.
+The rich gemstone history of Karur was unraveled when archaeologists unearthed ancient gemstone jewelry that was over 2000 years old.
+It was later revealed that the gemstones embedded in the jewelry were native to the local mines of India.

-In 2001, the Geological Survey of India provided a summary of gemstones native to Karur and a brief synopsis of the geological conditions of which they were found.
-In the Karur district, abundant supplies of sapphire, ruby, sillimanite cat's eye, aquamarine, moonstone, and garnet were some of the different varieties detailed in their report.
-All of the gemstone mining territories were dispersed along granitic terrains of Karur and all the depositories were present with high grade metapelites and pegmatites, which is an ideal commonality found in most mining environments.
+In 2001, the Geological Survey of India provided a summary of gemstones native to Karur and a brief synopsis of the geological conditions in which they were found.
+In the Karur district, abundant supplies of sapphire, ruby, sillimanite cat's eye, aquamarine, moonstone and garnet were some of the different varieties detailed in their report.
+All of the gemstone mining territories were dispersed along the granitic terrain of Karur and all the deposits had high grade metapelites and pegmatites, which are ideal conditions found in most mining environments.

 City of KangeyamAnother mentionable city of Tamil Nadu that has been known to produce great gems is the city of Kangeyam.
-Located in the heart of the Tirupur District, Kangeyam is a well known and centralized commercial hub, and because of its close proximity to neighboring industrial cities, Kangeyam is a popular center for trading.
-With most of Kangeyam's trading emphasis being placed on agricultural goods and home textiles, Kangeyam flies under the radar as a precious stone supplier, with much of its credited fame being owed to the surplus of mystical moonstone.
+Located in the heart of Tirupur District, Kangeyam is a well known commercial hub, and because of its close proximity to neighboring industrial cities, Kangeyam is a popular center for trade.
+With most of Kangeyam's trade being focused on agricultural goods and textiles, Kangeyam is not usually recognised as a precious stone supplier.
+Much of its credited fame is owed to a surplus of mystical moonstone.

 Kangeyam is renowned for its abundant primary deposits of moonstone.
-Moonstone deposits are found in Kangeyam's manmade tunnels and natural underground limestone caves.
+Moonstone deposits are found in Kangeyam's man-made tunnels and natural underground limestone caves.
 Miners in Kangeyam have been using the technique known as "host rock mining" to carefully harvest and extract the gems.
-This technique of mining is used when gem deposits have formed alongside a "host" rock and in order to free them from their counterpart, one must chip away gently to extract them from their natural surroundings.
+This technique of mining is used when gem deposits have formed alongside a "host" rock, and in order to free them, one must chip away gently to extract them from their natural surroundings.

 Customer QuestionsEvery month we answer questions of general interest from our customers.
 Please feel free to send your questions to Help@GemSelect.com.